awsdocs/aws-ruby-developer-guide/doc_source/timeout-duration.rst

 .. meta::
     :description:
-        Learn how to specify client timeout duractions using the AWS SDK for Ruby.
+        Learn how to specify client timeout durations using the AWS SDK for Ruby.
     :keywords: AWS SDK for Ruby

+By default, the |sdk-ruby| performs up to three retries, with 15 seconds between retries, for a total of up to four attempts.
+Therefore, an operation could take up to 60 seconds to time out.

 The following example creates an |S3| client in the region :code:`us-west-2`, and specifies to wait five seconds between two retries on every client operation.

-By default, the |sdk-ruby| performs up to three retries, with 15 seconds between retries, for a total of up to four attempts.
-Therefore, an operation could take up to 60 seconds to time out, so the example could take up to 15 seconds to time out.
+Therefore, operations could take up to 15 seconds to time out.

 .. code-block:: ruby